glitchybunny/woahzone/README.md

 4. Run `node app.js` to test the server locally.
 5. Connect to the server by going to `localhost` or `127.0.0.1` in your browser.

-**How to run on heroku:**
-1. Create new heroku instance and connect it to the repo.
-2. Under settings, add the `heroku/nodejs` buildpack.
-3. Add a new entry to the Config Vars in the settings.
-Set KEY to `NODE_ENV` and VALUE to `production node index.js`.
-4. Under resources, you'll want to create a new web dyno.
-A free/hobby dyno should run this fine.
-5. Run the dyno with the instructions `npm start`.

 ## Demonstration
-The latest version of woahzone can be played at [multiplayer.rtay.io](http://multiplayer.rtay.io/).
+The latest version of woahzone can be played at [woahzone.glitch.gay](https://woahzone.glitch.gay/).

 If nobody else is online, try inviting some friends* or opening a couple of windows with the website to simulate the experience.